ohdsi-studies/DeepLearningComparison/docker/README.md

 source('codeToRunValidation.R')
 ```

-In the output directory, the analysis generates three folders.
+In the validation output directory, the analysis generates three folders.
 Compress and share the `strategusOutput` folder as described [here](#share-results).

 ## Share Results